-Efgartigimod contributes to successfully treat pSS and has the potential to improve disease manifestations by the reduction of IgG autoantibodies in pSS.
-This open-label extension study will evaluate the long-term safety of efgartigimod in participants with pSS who have completed the treatment period of the qualifying efgartigimod studies (including ARGX-113-2106).
+Efgartigimod has the potential to improve disease manifestations by the reduction of IgG autoantibodies in Sjogren's Syndrome (SjD or pSS).
+This open-label extension study will evaluate the long-term safety of efgartigimod in participants with SjD who have completed the treatment period of the qualifying efgartigimod study (ARGX-113-2106).

 Study Type